phisv/AutoClaim/README.md

 # AutoClaim
 Scripts to automatically log in and navigate websites to claim rewards.
-Probably Python.
+Python/Selenium.

 # WIP Goals
-1. Log in to website
+~~1.
+Navigate & log in to website~~
-2. Navigation within site
+2. Navigation within site to claim
 3. Automated run every n hours